githeshuai/sg_software/README.md

-# The Shotgun Browser Plugin
+# The Shotgun Browser Plugin (Beta)

 This is a browser plugin that is an extension for the [Shotgun production tracking system](http://www.shotgunsoftware.com/).
 It implements the [local file integration](https://support.shotgunsoftware.com/entries/235640-Linking-to-Local-Files) and [pipeline integration](https://tank.shotgunsoftware.com/entries/22126502-What-is-Tank-and-how-do-I-Install-it-) features of Shotgun.

+The plugin is currently in public beta.

 ## Table of Contents